 You can either do the plank based renegade row, pulling one weight up to your shoulder, or using a TRX trainer pulling your bodyweight up.

 For either variation, you must maintain a straight body, keeping the hips aligned with shoulders, knees and ankles, but also pull your shoulders back, squeezing your shoulder blades backwards (think of puffing your chest out).

 Side plank drops (with reach)

-On your elbow, with the shoulder stacked vertically put both feet on top of each other.
-Drop the hip to touch the floor and come back up to side plank.
-If this is easy, add a twist and reach towards the ceiling, for even greater stability challenge and core engagement.
+On your elbow, with the shoulder stacked vertically, put both feet on top of each other.
+Drop your hip to touch the floor and come back up to the side plank.
+If this is easy, add a twist and reach towards the ceiling for an even greater stability challenge and core engagement.

 Try to progress towards the harder options, increasing the weight or reps (or both) as you see fit.
-For more advanced exercises, find a good trainer and program, and always work prioritizing good form and technique over speed or higher weights.
+For more advanced exercises, find a good trainer and program, and always prioritise good form and technique over speed or higher weights.

 Complete 3-4 rounds of the above exercises, give this a try for 4 weeks, aiming for 2 sessions a week like the above and let us know how you go!

-In his past life Mathias was part of the Chilean National MTB team as well as a Karate black belt and running enthusiast.
-He is an MBA qualified engineer who 4 years ago decided to change paths and share his unique approach towards sports performance and overall wellbeing by becoming a fitness and health coach.
+In his past life, Mathias was part of the Chilean National MTB team as well as a Karate black belt and running enthusiast.
+He is an MBA qualified engineer who decided to change paths and share his unique approach towards sports performance and overall wellbeing by becoming a fitness and health coach.

-Mathias lives and works in Sydney’s Northern beaches, CBD and offers remote training as well as online programs.
-You can get in touch with him on www.orbiscoaching.com and [email protected] or follow on instagram @orbis_coaching.
+Mathias lives and works in Sydney’s Northern Beaches, CBD and offers remote training as well as online programs.
+You can get in touch with him on www.orbiscoaching.com and [email protected] or follow him on Instagram @orbis_coaching.